About ASAP Evaluation

 - Students from underrepresented groups appear to gain more benefit from ASAP than other students.

 - When graduation and transfer are considered together, 63 out of every 100 students who began ASAP three years earlier have either graduated, transferred to a baccalaureate program, or both—versus 44 comparison group students.

-- Most importantly, ASAP students graduate at more than double the rates of non-ASAP students, with increases in graduation rates after three years of at least 30%.
+- Most importantly, ASAP students graduate at more than double the rates of non-ASAP students.

 Cost Benefit Study of ASAP